Marital Agreements

 Types of Marital Agreements

 Certain property belonging to a married couple is presumed to be marital property.
 During the divorce process, this marital property is subject to division between the parties by the court unless specified otherwise in a marital agreement.
-There are three general types of marital agreements:
+There are three general types of marital agreements an attorney in Gwinnett County can help with:

 What Are Prenups and Postnups?